ting-18/StudyNotes-DataCamp/1_AssociateDE_in_SQL/AssociateDE_StudyNotes2.md

 ![img](images/03_08.png)
 - So constraints give you consistency, meaning that a row in a certain table has exactly the same form as the next row, and so forth.

+#### 2.1 Enforce data consistency with attribute constraints (data types)
+After building a simple database, it's now time to make use of the features.
+You'll specify data types in columns, enforce column uniqueness, and disallow NULL values in this chapter.
+Three concepts that help preserve data quality in databases: __constraints, keys, and referential integrity__. (use constraints, keys and referential integrity in order to assure data quality.)
 ![img](images/03_09.png)
 data types in PostgreSQL.
    - basic data types for numbers, such as "bigint"